san-sei/documents/content/en/pages/want-reader.md

 1. Tap your smartphone on the Reader.
 1. Say yes to the authentication request notification.

-We will help you learn how to add IDmelon security key to different platforms like Microsoft, Windows Login, Twitter, Dropbox and more.
+We will help you learn how to add {{< params "IDmelon" >}} security key to different platforms like Microsoft, Windows Login, Twitter, Dropbox and more.

 <a role="button" class="btn btn-primary btn-lg d-block mb-3" href="/pages/whichplatform/index.html">How to add key</a>